Recent Posts

 How to Support Your Transgender Child

 Additionally, there is no shortage of information available for parents in the process of navigating this difficult terrain.
-It is important to educate yourself, not only for the purpose of knowing possible signs to look out for, but also to ask educated questions to your child and professionals.
+It is important to educate yourself, not only to know possible signs to look out for but also to ask educated questions to your child and professionals.

 polaris teen rehab logo